 THE CLIMATE CURRICULUM PROJECT

-Students from the Boston Student Advisory Council and dedicated science teachers have worked together to create a framework of lessons to incorporate essential concepts about Climate Change into K-12 science lessons.
-This is a partnership between people in the Boston Public Schools that care about Climate Change and want to develop a curriculum to help current and future students learn more about how our planet is changing.
+With that in mind, Boston Public Schools, students from the Boston Student Advisory Council and dedicated science teachers came together to create a framework of lessons to incorporate climate change education into K-12 science lessons.
+This project has been a collaboration of many people in the Boston Public School system, all of whom care about climate change and wanted to develop a curriculum to help students everywhere (not just Boston) learn more about our changing planet.

-Youth on Board co-administers the Boston Student Advisory Council with the Office of Engagement of the Boston Public Schools.
+Youth on Board co-administers the Boston Student Advisory Council with the Boston Public Schools Office of Engagement.
 BSAC is a citywide body of elected student leaders representing most BPS high schools.
 BSAC organizers work to identify and address pertinent student issues, thereby putting students at the center of the decisions that affect them the most.
-BSAC acts as the student union of the district, leading organizing efforts, forging relationships with district and city-leaders, impacting policy change, and transforming school culture across the board.
+BSAC acts as the student union of the district by leading organizing efforts, forging relationships with district and city-leaders, impacting policy change and transforming school culture across the board.

-Please contact me if you would like to collaborate on lesson planning, professional development, or any form of climate curriculum.
+Please contact us if you would like to collaborate on lesson planning, professional development, or any form of climate curriculum.